meowmeownyacraft/.github/profile/README.md

 [head to our website for more info! → meowmeownyacraft.github.io](https://meowmeownyacraft.github.io)

-🌈 wanna contribute? makes issues and PRs, either for our plugins or just asking for features
+🌈 wanna contribute? make issues and PRs, either for our plugins or just asking for features :3

 🍿 fun fact: we like catnip